Search Docs by Keyword

 PREFACE: Do not run your jobs or heavy applications such as MATLAB or Mathematica on the login server.
 Please use an interactive session or job for all applications and scripts beyond basic terminals, editors, etc. The login servers are a shared, low-power resource.

-PLEASE NOTE: The use of X11 forwarding is slow and unreliable.
+PLEASE NOTE: The use of X11 forwarding is not recommended.
+It is very slow and very unreliable.
+There is nothing you or FASRC can do to improve that.
 We highly recommend using our VDI system instead.
-The following X11 forwarding documentation is largely historical and not updated.
+The following X11 forwarding documentation is largely historical and will not be updated.

 Many graphical applications can be run from the cluster with a combination of terminal X11 forwarding and an X Windows server.
 For Macs, the XQuartz X Windows server package is the currently recommended install.
 For Windows, Xming is a good choice.
 Both are free.